Temporary taxi stand relocated to the left at Palma Airport forecourt during Terminal D construction

 What to watch

-The announced closure until April 2026 leaves enough time for good coordination — if it happens.
+The announced closure until April 2026 leaves enough time for good coordination — if it happens, according to Mallorca Magic’s report on the airport works.
 In the coming months it will become clear whether the diversion holds up during peak times or whether adjustments are needed.
 Important is: small measures (more staff during peak times, transparent communication, better signs) can have a big effect.

 In the end it is a simple expectation: travelers want to arrive safely and with as little hassle as possible.
 A small sign at the entrance should not become a stumbling block.
 If airport management, airlines and local partners work together now, the temporary leftward relocation can become an orderly, even safer solution.
 And who knows — maybe the left route will one day really be the faster way.
 Until then: don’t run off at a slant — otherwise you may find yourself humorlessly standing in front of a sign.
 I saw that myself one windy morning while the construction machines hummed quietly and the seagulls circled above the forecourt.